Creating an Open Network

 name.
 The SSID field is displayed.

-- SSID: Enter an SSID name (2 to 32 characters).
+- SSID: Enter an SSID name (2–32 characters; up to 32 bytes for UTF‑8 non‑Latin characters).

 - Network

-Type: Choose Open
+Type: Select Open

 Network.

-A structure diagram of an Open Network is displayed.
+The structure diagram of an Open Network is displayed.

 Note: If you used the Clone option, the Network Type is already set to Open Network.